BBCNI/Interminimal/README.md

 Translations can be templated.
 Placeholders in the translated string (`%1`, `%2` etc) are replaced with the corresponding child components of the `T`.

+If you know your fat strings are not templated you should use the `content` property of `T` to [disable template substitution](#disabling-template-substitution).

+When you do want template expansion this is how it works.

 ```js
 const dictionary = {
   $$dict: {